-Threats and ContaminantsHigh levels of trichloroethylene, dichloroethylene, and vinyl chloride (also known as volatile organic compounds or VOCs) as well as elevated levels of heavy metals and cyanide have been detected in private and groundwater monitoring wells in the area.
-Polychlorinated biphenyls (PCBs) and metals such as cadmium have been found in sediment samples downstream of the old lagoons.
+Threats and ContaminantsHigh levels of trichloroethylene, dichloroethylene, and vinyl chloride (also known as volatile organic compounds or VOCs) as well as elevated levels of heavy metals and cyanide have been detected in private wells and groundwater monitoring wells in the area.
+Polychlorinated biphenyls (PCBs) and metals, such as cadmium, have been found in sediment samples downstream of the old lagoons.
 Lagoon sludge contains heavy metals, including cadmium, chromium, and lead.
-Municipal wells are located upgradient of the site with only a remote chance of site contaminants reaching these wells.
-Accidental ingestion of or direct contact with the contaminated groundwater, sediment, and sludge could pose a health threat to people.
+Municipal wells are located upgradient of the site, with only a remote chance of site contaminants reaching these wells.
+Accidental ingestion of or direct contact with the contaminated groundwater, sediment, and sludge could pose a threat to human health.

-In 1988, action was taken to eliminate immediate threats by removing from service private wells found to be contaminated with metals and VOCs.
+In 1988, action was taken to eliminate immediate threats at the NBIA site by removing private wells from service if they were found to be contaminated with metals and VOCs.
 Alternate water supplies were provided to the affected residences.
-In 1993 and 1994, EPA Technical Assessment Teams were dispatched to the site.
-During the 1993 visit, the site was evaluated for immediate threats to human health.
-In several of the remaining buildings, waste piles, vats and drums were identified, characterized and secured.
+In 1993 and 1994, EPA Technical Assessment Teams were dispatched to the site to evaluate the potential for immediate threats to human health.
+Waste piles, vats and drums were identified, characterized and secured in several of the remaining buildings at the NBIA site.
 In 1994, the vats were pumped clean, and the drums were overpacked and removed from the site.
-The vats were covered and the buildings were secured to prevent trespassing.
+The vats were then covered and the buildings were secured to prevent trespassing.

-The Remedial Investigation and Feasibility Study (RI/FS) was conducted by the State of Michigan with federal funding.
-Cleanup options to address the lagoons and the drain (Operable Unit 1 (OU1)) were evaluated and a decision on the final cleanup remedy was made in a June 1998 Record of Decision (ROD) signed by the Michigan Department of Environmental Quality (MDEQ) and EPA.
-The selected remedy for OU1 is to consolidate contaminated soils into one area of the western lagoons, dredge sediments from the County Drain #30 (CD30) and consolidate them in that area as well, and to construct a wetland to treat groundwater from the lagoon area.
+A Remedial Investigation and Feasibility Study (RI/FS) was subsequently conducted by the State of Michigan with federal funding.
+Cleanup options to address the lagoons and the drain, also known as Operable Unit 1 (OU1), were evaluated, and a decision on the final cleanup remedy for OU1 was made in a June 1998 Record of Decision (ROD) signed by the Michigan Department of Environmental Quality (MDEQ) and EPA.
+The selected remedy for OU1 is to consolidate contaminated soils into one area of the western lagoons, dredge sediments from County Drain #30 (CD30) and consolidate them in that area as well, and construct a wetland to treat groundwater from the lagoon area.

-Remedial Design and Remedial Action (RD/RA) negotiations with the potentially responsible parties began a week after the ROD was signed.
-A Consent Decree (CD) was signed by EPA and the five PRPs.
-The RD began in February 2000, with the first task being Pre-Design Studies (PDS).
-Field Work for the PDS took place between February 2001 and March 2001, including the installation of new monitoring wells, abandonment of wells, sampling sediment, and development of new wells.
+Remedial Design and Remedial Action (RD/RA) negotiations with the potentially responsible parties (PRPs) began a week after the ROD was signed.
+A Consent Decree (CD) was later signed by EPA and the five PRPs, and the RD began in February 2000, with the first task being Pre-Design Studies (PDS).
+Field Work for the PDS took place between February 2001 and March 2001, including the installation of new monitoring wells, abandonment of older wells, and sediment sampling.

-The Draft PDS Report was submitted in July 2001 for EPA and MDEQ review and comment.
-The revised report was submitted on November 5, 2001, and did not meet the requirements of the Statement of Work and CD.
-Per a request from EPA, the Draft Phase II PDS Work Plan was submitted on May 20, 2002, which included additional field studies north and south of the County Drain #30.
+The Draft PDS Report was submitted by the PRPs in July 2001 for EPA and MDEQ review and comment.
+A revised report was submitted on November 5, 2001, but it did not meet the requirements of the Statement of Work and CD.
+Per a request from EPA, the Draft Phase II PDS Work Plan was submitted on May 20, 2002, which included additional field studies north and south of County Drain #30.
 The final Phase II PDS Work Plan was submitted in July 2002.

-Pre-Design Studies field work took place in August 2002.
+Phase II Pre-Design Studies field work took place in August 2002.
 EPA received the Draft Phase II PDS Technical Memorandum in December 2002.
-Work conducted as part of the PDS showed possible problems with the implementation of the constructed wetland approach for groundwater treatment.
+Work conducted as part of the Phase II PDS showed possible problems with the implementation of the constructed wetland approach for groundwater treatment.
 Pending resolution of implementation issues with the ROD-selected groundwater treatment approach, the PRPs proposed to enhance the source control portion of the lagoon closure remedy by adding solidification and stabilization additives.
-This would give the lagoon sludges the strength necessary to support a cover and should reduce leaching of contaminants to groundwater.
-In 2006, the PRPs evaluated solidification and stabilization mixes and conducted a pilot scale field test of mixtures.
+This would give the lagoon sludges the strength necessary to support a cover and would reduce leaching of contaminants to groundwater.
+In 2006, the PRPs evaluated solidification and stabilization mixes and conducted a pilot-scale field test of mixtures.
 EPA issued an Explanation of Significant Differences (ESD) document in September 2008 that clarified the cleanup requirements and documented that the use of stabilization and solidification is acceptable in conjunction with lagoon closure activities.

-After lengthy discussions regarding design-related technical issues, the PRPs submitted an RD Work Plan for Operable Unit 1 on April 1, 2013, for review by EPA and MDEQ.
-A revised RD Work Plan that addresses agency comments is due in January 2014.
+After completion of the PDS activities and discussions regarding design-related technical issues, the PRPs submitted a draft RD Work Plan for Operable Unit 1 for review by EPA and MDEQ.
+The draft RD Work Plan has already been partially revised to incorporate modifications based upon EPA and MDEQ comments.
+The revised RD Work Plan is currently pending approval by EPA.

-Operable Unit 2 (OU2) consists of groundwater and the Industrial Sewer used to transport liquid wastes to the lagoons.
-MDEQ began investigations of the sewer in September 1996, and the sewer was sampled again in May 1998.
-The results of these two sampling activities are contained in Technical Memorandums.
-During negotiations with the PRPs in 2000 for the FS, EPA and the PRPs agreed to evaluate upstream source area "abandoned facilities" prior to completing work on the Industrial Sewer.
+Operable Unit 2 (OU2) consists of groundwater at the NBIA site and the industrial sewers used to transport liquid wastes to the lagoons.
+MDEQ began investigating the sewer system in September 1996, and the sewers were sampled again in May 1998.
+The results of these sampling activities are documented in published Technical Memoranda.
+An RI/FS for OU2 will further evaluate contamination in the industrial sewers and groundwater, so a remedy can be selected to address groundwater at the site.

-North Bronson Former Facilities - The upstream sources that were identified as part of the discussions for OU2 were evaluated by EPA and the PRPs.
-These facilities collectively are known as the "North Bronson Former Facilities" and include the former Bronson Reel, the former L.A.
+Located adjacent to the NBIA site, but not part of the actual Superfund site, are the "North Bronson Former Facilities".
+These facilities are the suspected upstream sources of the groundwater contamination in NBIA OU2.
+These facilities include the former Bronson Reel, the former L.A.
 Darling, and the former Scott Fetzer facilities.
 The status of each of these facilities is described below: